andrewhao/built-to-last-talk/slides.md

 ---

-### Try event-driven if:

-* You don't have to manage transactions, rollbacks
-* Your system's data integrity requirements allow you to be eventually consistent.
-* You can ensure durability of messages across the system.

----

 ### Now make it truly asynchronous with ActiveJob!

 This has been synchronous so far - everything happens within the same